Toward the World's Most Efficient LEDs

 The first solid state source of far-UVC disinfecting light

-Our portable, personal ShortWaveLight™ Purifier inactivates viruses, microbes, and other pathogens in your personal workspace and airspace.
-Powered by NS Nanotech's ShortWaveLight™ Emitter, the purifier features the first solid-state source of far-UVC light.
-Shaped like a three-cornered pyramid about the size of a coffee mug, the ShortWaveLight™ Purifier emits invisible far-UVC light at wavelengths ranging from 200-to-230 nanometers, which researchers say can neutralize more than 99.9% of airborne coronaviruses in its path.
-Designed for business and consumer use at home, work, school, on receptionists’ desks, at retail check-out, on your airline tray table, and countless other possible locations, it can be used virtually anywhere you can plug it in.
-The ShortWaveLight™ Purifier will be available in the second half of 2022 for $499 from our e-store at ShortWaveLight.com.
+We've created a prototype desktop purifier as an example of one of the many ways far-UVC disinfection can safely inactivate surface and airborne pathogens.
+It's powered by NS Nanotech's ShortWaveLight™ Emitter, the first solid-state source of far-UVC light.
+It's designed as a portable, plug-in desktop product that can inactivate viruses, microbes, and other pathogens in your personal workspace and airspace.
+Shaped like a three-cornered pyramid about the size of a coffee mug, it emits invisible far-UVC light at wavelengths ranging from 200-to-230 nanometers, which researchers say can neutralize more than 99.9% of airborne coronaviruses in its path.
+Manufacturing partners who have purchased our evaluation kits are considering similar designs for business and consumer use at home, work, school, on receptionists’ desks, at retail check-out, on your airline tray table, and countless other possible locations.